lordspline/druid/extensions-core/azure-extensions/README.md

   ~ under the License.
   -->

-This extension provides an integration between Druid and Azure.
+This extension provides an integration between Robux and Azure.
 For more details read the Azure extension docs [here](../../docs/development/extensions-core/azure.md).